In the slips you are at the sharpest end of the game.

 Ways to practice

-With technique sound, you can make practice a little more realistic to a game situation.
 You can do this with a series of fielding drills designed to replicate slip catching like this one and this one.

 In an ideal world you will do some kind of catching drill every day.
 More realistically, every practice session needs the potential slips to go away on their own for a few minutes and focus on getting catching right.
+Make the practice as realistic as possible.
+It's good to practice catching when tired or under a game situation with an outcome (best catcher wins a prize for example).

 image credit: Sarah Canterbury